 The region’s transportation infrastructure is capable of 24-hour delivery of service to all of Western Canada and the U.S. Pacific Northwest.

 Getting Your Product to Market

 Located in the heart of Alberta and Western Canada, we have access to an immediate trade area of 310,000 people and a distribution capability to over 2.5 million people within a two-hour drive.
-From Central Alberta, you’ll have access to markets of over 15 million people in Western Canadian and the U.S. Pacific Northwest.
+From Central Alberta, you’ll have access to markets of over 15 million people in Western Canada and the U.S. Pacific Northwest.

 Central Alberta is located along the Queen Elizabeth II Highway corridor, a four-lane divided commercial highway, which connects the major urban centres of Edmonton and Calgary, and over 80% of Alberta’s population.
 Well-maintained infrastructure in central Alberta offers access for the ﬂow of goods and people both north-to-south and east-to-west, reduces transport costs, and provides effective and diverse transport options.

 The transportation sector posted impressive average real GDP growth of 4.6% per year from 2000 to 2007, outpacing growth of the broader Alberta economy by almost a full percent.
 This may be partly attributed to Alberta’s competitive pro-business climate and low tax rates – rates for diesel fuel are the lowest in Canada.

 - There were 601 transportation and warehousing companies in Central Alberta in 2012.

 - 587 companies employ 50 or less people, that are often entrepreneurial, small family businesses.